buildit/bookit-infrastructure/README.md

 PROJECT = <Project Name> ("bookit" makes the most sense for this project) REGION = <AWS Region> (Whatever region you intend to run within.
 Some regions don't support all resource types, so the common ones are best)
 DOMAIN_CERT = <AWS Certificate Manager GUID> ("0663e927-e990-4157-aef9-7dea87faa6ec" is already created and is your best starting point)
-PREFIX = <optional> defaults to owner.
-(If you're setting up a developer riglet don't include this var at all.)
 EMAIL_ADDRESS = <optional> (email address for potential notifications) SLACK_WEBHOOK = <optional> (webhook address to post build notifications)
 ```